Don Feidner

 • Ortlieb and VauDe bicycle panniers are 100% waterproof.

-• Ask your dealer about a thick cable lock from Abus that cannot be cut with a bolt cutter.
+• Ask your dealer about a thick cable lock from ABUS that cannot be cut with a bolt cutter.
 They are well worth the money.

 • Löffler, Colibri, Goretex super lightweight 100% waterproof breathable rain jackets also serve as good windbreakers.